Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Data Availability

 \section{Data Availability}

 The data used in this analysis will be made public along the Data Release 1 (details in \url{https://data.desi.lbl.gov/doc/releases/}).

 \acknowledgments

 We thank Jiamin Hou and Yu Yu for illuminating discussions.
+We also thank an anonymous referee for helpful suggestions.
 XC is supported by Future Investigators in NASA Earth and Space Science and Technology (FINESST) grant (award \#80NSSC21K2041).
 ZD acknowledges support from the National Key R\&D Program of China (2023YFA1607800, 2023YFA1607802), the National Science Foundation of China (grant numbers 12273020 and 11621303), and the science research grant from the China Manned Space Project with NO. CMS-CSST-2021-A03.
 H-JS acknowledges support from the U.S. Department of Energy, Office of Science, Office of High Energy Physics under grant No. DE-SC0023241.
 H-JS also acknowledges support from Lawrence Berkeley National Laboratory and the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under Contract No. DE-AC02-05CH1123 during the sabbatical visit.
 NP is supported in part by DOE DE-SC0017660.
 SN acknowledges support from an STFC Ernest Rutherford Fellowship, grant reference ST/T005009/2.
+CGQ acknowledges support provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51554.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.

 This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Humanities, Science and Technology of Mexico (CONAHCYT); the Ministry of Science and Innovation of Spain (MICINN), and by the DESI Member Institutions: \url{https://www.desi.lbl.gov/collaborating-institutions}.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U. S. National Science Foundation, the U. S. Department of Energy, or any of the listed funding agencies.